 ETEC 169 - CADD I - 3.00 credits

 Basic computer aided drafting and design (CADD) using a current industry standard CADD software package.
 Includes file management, basic drawing and editing commands, blocks and wblocks, dimensioning, polylines, hatching, plotting, intermediate drawing and editing commands and CADD standards (layers, text styles and dimension styles).

-Prerequisite: ETEC 152.
+Prerequisite: ETEC 152 wth a grade of c or higher.
 An introduction to computer aided drafting/design (CADD) using Microstation.
 Topics will include creating basic and complex geometry, CADD standards, dimensioning, cells and cell libraries, plotting and reference files.

 ETEC 200 - Applied Statics & Mechanics - 3.00 credits

-Prerequisites: MATH 104 or MATH 130.
+Prerequisites: MATH 130 with grade of C or higher.
 Foundation for mechanical and structural design calculations and procedures.
 Topics include vectors, free body diagrams, force analysis, truss design, column and beam selection, bearing plate design, and bolted connections.

 ETEC 258 - Introduction to Machine Design - 3.00 credits